-- 1. An employee with a continuing full time appointment to the staff of the district may, without prejudice to that appointment, request a part time assignment, specifying the fraction of time requested, and the length of time for which the part time assignment is requested.
+- 1. An employee with a continuing appointment to the staff of the district may, by April 30, without prejudice to that appointment, request a part time assignment for the subsequent school year, specifying the fraction of time requested, and the length of time for which the part time assignment is requested.
 The Board shall make every reasonable attempt to grant the request. - 2.
-When the request under Article C.24.1 is granted by the Board, the employee shall be entitled to return to a similar full time assignment at the expiration of the period of time for which the Board has made the part time assignment.
-The employee may return to a full time assignment at an earlier date or may extend the period and/or the percentage of part time employment by agreement with the Board, if reasonable notice of the request for earlier or later return has been given. - 3.
-An employee with a continuing contract on a part time assignment may request, before May 15, a full time assignment, and the Board shall grant the request for the subsequent school year or after the expiration of the part time assignment in Article C.24.1.
+When the request under Article C.24.1 is granted by the Board, the employee shall be entitled to return to a similar full time equivalent (1.0 FTE) assignment in the following school year, pursuant to Article C.24.3.
+Should the employee wish to extend or modify the part time assignment for a further school year, they shall make another request pursuant to article C.24.1.
+If an employee wishes to increase their assignment FTE prior to the expiration of the school year for which the part time arrangement has been made, they may apply to part time postings pursuant to article E.20.6.c.

-- 4. Two (2) full time employees of the Board may jointly request, before May 15, a specified job sharing assignment in respect of a single full time position for the subsequent school year.
-The request shall not be denied.
+- 3. An employee with a continuing contract on a part time assignment may request, by April 30, a full time assignment, and the Board shall grant the request for the subsequent school year or after the expiration of the part time assignment in Article C.24.1. - 4.
+Two (2) employees with continuing contracts may jointly request, by April 30, a specified job sharing assignment in respect of a single full time position for the subsequent school year.
+Both job sharing partners must individually possess the required qualifications for the specified job sharing assignment The request shall not be unreasonably denied.
 All provisions of this Agreement regarding part time employees shall be in effect.
-This provision will apply for the term of this Collective Agreement. - 5.
+An employee in a job share could still be subject to surplus and/or layoff as per articles C.20 and/or E.23; if either or both partners in an approved job share is laid off or designated surplus, the job share shall be dissolved for that school year.
+If the other job share partner is not subjected to layoff or surplus they would maintain their staffing at the school with the FTE requested in the job share application.
+Being in a job sharing assignment does not restrict an employee from accessing additional work in the same manner as all other part-time employees. - 5.
 When the request under Article C.24.1 is granted by the Board, the employee shall be on leave of absence status in respect of the balance of the full time appointment, pursuant to Article B.25.5 (Part Time Employees' Pay and Benefits) and shall be entitled to return to a similar full time assignment at the expiration of the period of time for which the Board has made the part time assignment.